Latest Information for Griffith College Students

 You can view the Queensland re-opening road map here.

-No quarantine is required for fully vaccinated travelers, you just need to do a Rapid Antigen Test within 24hours of arrival in Queensland.
+No quarantine is required for fully vaccinated travelers, you just need to do a Rapid Antigen Test (RAT) within 24hours of arrival in Queensland.
 If a positive result is returned you will need to isolate for the required 7 day period.
 More information can be found here.

 Students will be responsible for booking and paying for their own flights.